 While you won’t find banks offering interest rates this low, it does mean that their variable rates have been adjusted accordingly and you can find really great variable rate home loan deals.

 “Sponsored” products are displayed first within the search results pages and can be re-sorted without this filter by de-selecting the “Show sponsored listings first” option.
 They will have a link to a product provider’s website should you wish to get more information or apply for the product.
 We have a commercial marketing relationship with these providers.
 For more information on how we’ve selected these “Sponsored” and “Featured” products, how we make money, the products we compare and other important information about our service click here.
 The default sort is based on lowest monthly repayment.

-*The comparison rates in this table are based on a loan amount of $150,000 and a term of 25 years.
+*The comparison rates in this table are based on a secured loan amount of $150,000 and a term of 25 years.
 WARNING: These comparison rates apply only to the example or examples given.
 Different amounts and terms will result in different comparison rates.
 Costs such as redraw fees or early repayment fees, and costs savings such as fee waivers, are not included in the comparison rate but may influence the cost of the loan.
 Comparison rates are not calculated for revolving credit products.